 How to apply for a withdrawal and refund

-George Brown College’s international student withdrawal/refund policy complies with the Ministry of Colleges and Universities (MCU) directives and Immigration, Refugees, and Citizenship Canada (IRCC) regulations.
+George Brown College’s international student withdrawal/refund policy complies with the Ministry of Labour, Immigration, Training and Skills Development (MLITSD) directives and Immigration, Refugees, and Citizenship Canada (IRCC) regulations.
 All applicants and students who have paid for and accepted an offer and/or registered for a place in a GBC program are subject to this policy.
 The policy applies to all new and returning, full-time, part-time, and co-op students.

-To be eligible for a partial refund, you must submit a formal written notification by completing/signing a type-written GBC Withdrawal/Refund Request Form on or before the deadline date.
+To be eligible or a partial refund, you must complete the ‘online’ request form for Withdrawal & Refund (or deferral/change program) on or before the deadline date.

 Your reason(s) for withdrawal must be provided on the Withdrawal/Refund Form.
-If you are transferring to another Canadian college or university, the name of the school must be identified and funds can be directly transferred to that institution at your request.
 You are required to notify Citizenship & Immigration Canada of a school transfer through MyCIC.

 More information about the Withdrawal/Refund policy